-B. The complainants' main plea is breach of the rule patere legem quam ipse fecisti: the Organization may not repudiate the binding character of the second sentence and following of Article 54(b) of the Fund Regulations so long as 54(b) has been neither repealed nor amended.
-WHO Staff Rule 310.3 applies too, and it refers, as to pensionable remuneration of the staff in the Professional and higher categories, to the Fund Regulations.
+B. The complainants' main plea is breach of the rule patere legem quam ipse fecisti: the Organization may not repudiate the binding character of the rules in the second sentence and following of Article 54(b) of the Fund Regulations, so long as they have been neither repealed nor amended.
+Staff Rule 103.20 applies too, and it refers, as to the pensionable remuneration of staff in the Professional and higher categories, to the Fund Regulations.